Your Customer Training LMS Questions, Answered

 Three core problems:

-3. Improves product adoption: Customers discover features through searchable training instead of never knowing capabilities exist.
-Trained customers adopt 3-4x more features than untrained.
+2. Improves product adoption: Customers discover and use features through searchable training instead of never knowing capabilities exist.
+Self-sufficient customers adopt 3-4x more features.

 For B2B SaaS companies specifically: These three outcomes directly impact retention.
 Customers who onboard faster, need less support, and adopt more features have 40-60% lower early churn (first 90 days).